Bioconductor/BioC2019/docs/sponsor.md

 Interested in sponsoring this conference?
 Please contact Martin.Morgan@RoswellPark.org.

-Three levels of sponsorship are available:
+Three levels of sponsorship are available.
+All sponsors levels will be entitled to present a scientific poster during poster sessions.

 - Gold: $7,500 USD -- Up to 8 free registrations.
 Recognition in
   promotional and scheduling material.
 Sponsored session (e.g.,